Axioms for infinite matroids: Examples

-Call a (finite or infinite) matroid {\em graphic\/} if it is the cycle matroid of a finitely separable graph.
-The infinite version of Whitney's theorem~\cite{duality} can now be described in matroid terms too:
+Call a matroid \emph{topologically graphic} if it is the topological cycle matroid $\mc(G)$ of some graph~$G$, and \emph{finitely graphic} if it is the finite-cycle matroid $\mfc(G)$ of some graph~$G$.
+We then have the following infinite version of Whitney's theorem: